“The LORD is my shepherd; I shall not want.” Psalm 23:1 (ESV)

 Oh, friend.
 I understand.

-Despite the agony and distress we find in Psalm 22, Psalm 23 reveals David still knew where his hope was found.
+But despite the agony and distress we find in Psalm 22, Psalm 23 reveals David still knew where his hope was found.
 This shepherd boy needed a greater Shepherd — the Lord.
 We do too.

 So how do we keep choosing to follow our Shepherd when He leads us into valleys we’d rather avoid?
 We can begin by remembering these two truths about the Lord: